 Incidentally, you may notice the “Turtle Nachos” bonus challenge.
 This dates back to a silly proposal made over at SV-POW a couple years ago, in which Mathew Wedel noted that sauropods must’ve accidentally stomped on turtles every so often, and then further joked that the resulting “turtle nachos” could have made for convenient sources of calcium.
 This ended up looking surprisingly prescient last year when scientists announced the discovery of a smashed fossil turtle in the bottom of a sauropod footprint from a Jurassic tidal flat in Switzerland!
 (See this post from Laelaps for more.)
 Of course the memesters starting joking that this must have been an act of voyeurism gone wrong, and when Samantha started posting screenshots of her progress on this game, I suggested (…maybe demanded) that this appear in the game as some sort of bonus feature, and so here we are!

 If you’ve come across this game on your own somehow and found its premise confusingly bizarre, I hope this post helped clear things up a bit!
 I’m having a lot of fun with the game, and its merciless lampooning of Brian Ford just makes it that much more enjoyable.
 Lemme Splash! is absolutely Dino Dad Approved, though maybe avoid playing it with the kids if you want to avoid awkward questions about “The Ponds and The ‘pods”.
-Brian Ford, this is your legacy.
+(Try the more family friendly Zniw Adventure, or Samantha’s previous game, THE BIG DIE, for less risque material.)
+With that, all I have left to say is this: Brian Ford, this is your legacy.
 Enjoy!